 - Enable Multi-Factor Authentication (MFA): Even if attackers steal your credentials, MFA can provide an additional layer of security, making it harder for them to gain access.

 - Report Suspicious Activity: If you suspect that you’ve been targeted by a phishing attack, report it to your IT department or cybersecurity team immediately.
-Prompt action can help reduce potential damage.
+Quick action can help mitigate potential damage.

 Conclusion